The scenery of Arizona is legendary all around the world, and it brings hundreds of thousands of tourists and adventurers every year.

 A word of caution before you set out

-When travelling to Arizona, it’s very important to remember that a vast portion of the state is dedicated to both well maintained public land and untouched wild preserves.
+When traveling to Arizona, it’s very important to remember that a vast portion of the state is dedicated to both well maintained public land and untouched wild preserves.
 Both are protected by some of the most stringent laws in the country, and for good reason: In a state that reaches over 120 degrees in the summer, the difference between a memorable vacation and a deadly accident can be as simple as staying on the path.

 Combine that with some of the deadliest creatures on Earth and it might be in your best interest to follow safe procedure.